Luke Perry: Later work

 The same year, Perry participated in Thomas Nelson's audio Bible production known as The Word of Promise.
 In this dramatized audio, Perry played both Saint Stephen and Judas Iscariot.
 The project also featured a large ensemble of other well-known Hollywood actors, including Jim Caviezel, Louis Gossett Jr., John Rhys-Davies, Jon Voight, Gary Sinise, Jason Alexander, Christopher McDonald, Marisa Tomei, Stacy Keach, and John Schneider.

 Perry appeared on Broadway in 2001 in a revival of The Rocky Horror Show, playing Brad Majors.
 In 2004, he appeared in the London production of When Harry Met Sally ... as Harry, alongside Alyson Hannigan as Sally.
 He played a con man/psychic in a second-season episode of Leverage in 2010, and then appeared as the American version of Inspector Spacetime in an episode of Community in 2013, titled "Conventions of Space and Time".
+Later that year he also played Superman in the film Superman: Quest for Steve.

-From 2017 until his death in 2019, Perry starred as Frederick "Fred" Andrews, Archie's father and owner of Andrews Construction, on the CW series Riverdale.
-Starting with "Chapter Forty-Nine: Fire Walk with Me", the first episode to air following his death, all new episodes of the series for that season were dedicated to him.
-At the time of his death on March 4, 2019, there were still four unaired episodes featuring Perry that would air in the remainder of Season 3.
-He played actor Wayne Maunder in the 2019 film Once Upon a Time in Hollywood, about 1960s Hollywood around the time of the Tate-LaBianca murders.
-Directed by Quentin Tarantino, it was Perry's final film role.
+From 2017 until his death in 2019, Perry starred as Frederick "Fred" Andrews, Archie's father and owner of Andrews Construction, on The CW series Riverdale.
+All episodes aired after his death were dedicated to him.
+His final film role was as actor Wayne Maunder in the 2019 Quentin Tarantino film Once Upon a Time in Hollywood, about 1960s Hollywood around the time of the Tate–LaBianca murders.

 Personal life

 Perry married Rachel Minnie Sharp on November 20, 1993, in Beverly Hills.
-They separated in 2003, and had two children, son Jack Perry (born June 16, 1997) and daughter Sophie Perry (born June 7, 2000).
-Jack is a professional wrestler, known by his ring name Jungle Boy, and is signed to All Elite Wrestling (AEW).
+They had two children, son Jack Perry (born June 16, 1997) and daughter Sophie Perry (born June 7, 2000), before separating in 2003.
+Jack is a professional wrestler in All Elite Wrestling (AEW) who was formerly known as Jungle Boy.

 Perry became an advocate for colorectal cancer testing after undergoing a colonoscopy in 2015 that revealed pre-cancerous growths.
 As a result of the scare, he created a will naming his children as the sole beneficiaries.

-At the time of his death, Perry was engaged to Wendy Madison Bauer, a therapist and former part-time actress.
+At the time of his death, Perry was engaged to Wendy Madison Bauer.